🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 A hero shot refers to the primary visual element (background image, graphic, video) that every landing page visitor sees first, above the fold.

-For example, the landing page below uses a diapered baby to add context to their value proposition (quality diapers) and draw attention to their headline:
+For example, the landing page below uses a diapered baby to add context to their value proposition (quality diapers).
+The direction the baby’s looking also draws attention to their headline:

 Does your landing page include explicit directional cues like arrows or icons to draw attention to important elements of the page, like your CTA?
 Does it use implicit directional cues like white space to guide visitors down your page?